Intumescent Paint: Complete Guide to Fire Protection Coatings

 Dry Film Thickness Requirements

-• Wood achieving Class A flame spread typically needs 8-20 mils DFT depending on substrate type
+Wood achieving Class A flame spread requires 20 mils DFT

 Environmental Considerations

 Most water based intumescent coatings are engineered for interior use where humidity and temperature remain controlled.
-Exterior use requires specialized formulations with UV stability and moisture resistance.
 A top coat may be applied over interior coatings to enhance durability, achieve specific colors, or improve resistance to humidity in challenging indoor environments.

 Modern building code requirements and architectural trends have expanded demand for fire protection that doesn't compromise design intent.
 Exposed steel and wood create striking interior spaces—but they require fireproof coating solutions that maintain visual appeal.